UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-03-Hygiene.md

 a floating point number like 3.2 to `abs_diff` breaks that contract.

 Why do we care about this "contract", if the code works?
-Because the contract also states what the author of the function is permitted to change without notice.
+Because the contract determines what the author of the function is permitted to change without notice.
 Calling a function in a way that violates the contract might work today, but fail sometime later when the author of the function makes a